CHARAN0005/CALCULATOR/README.md

 # CALCULATOR
-This My First Project
-This is a simple and interactive Calculator Web App built using HTML, CSS, and JavaScript.
+This My First Project Simple and Interactive Calculator Web App built using HTML, CSS, and JavaScript.
 It provides basic arithmetic operations such as addition, subtraction, multiplication, and division.